freakone/pyUBX/readme.md

 stty -F /dev/ttyACM0 -echo
 ~~~

 Now we can read and write to the device.
+Of note, the `stty` command isn't needed for this package, just to view directly in the terminal.

 ### Show Me Coordinates